Here is a list of the top 10 painting books for aspiring artists. These books are selected based on:

 I have provided links to purchase these painting books from Amazon if you wish.
 I receive a small commission on any purchases at no additional cost to you.
 These funds are used to help maintain this website.

 A brilliant book for beginners through to master painters.
-This is not so much a step-by-step painting book, but rather a book which covers some of the more fundamental areas of painting.
+This is not so much a step-by-step painting book, but rather a book that covers some of the more fundamental areas of painting.

 A great book on landscape painting by Kevin Macpherson.
 There is some useful information on painting with a limited palette to produce vivid results in this book.